jawah/niquests/docs/dev/contributing.rst

 Code Style
 ~~~~~~~~~~

-Requests uses a collection of tools to ensure the code base has a consistent
+Niquests uses a collection of tools to ensure the code base has a consistent
 style as it grows.
 We have these orchestrated using a tool called
 `pre-commit`_.
 This can be installed locally and run over your changes prior
 to opening a PR, and will also be run as part of the CI approval process
 before a change is merged.

 You can find the full list of formatting requirements specified in the
-`.pre-commit-config.yaml`_ at the top level directory of Requests.
+`.pre-commit-config.yaml`_ at the top level directory of Niquests.

 .. _pre-commit: https://pre-commit.com/
 .. _.pre-commit-config.yaml: https://github.com/jawah/niquests/blob/main/.pre-commit-config.yaml